siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 </ix-menu-category>
 ```

-### Multiple screen layouts within the `ix-basic-navigation`
+### Multiple screen layouts within `ix-basic-navigation`

 The `ix-basic-navigation` introduces new layout breakpoints that affect the display and behavior of the menu component based on the screen size.
 These breakpoints provide a responsive and adaptive menu layout for different devices and screen resolutions.

 ![Menu Layout](capture_layout_feature.gif)

-With the updated version of ix-menu, you have the flexibility to choose which layout breakpoints are supported.
+With the updated version of `ix-menu`, you have the flexibility to choose which layout breakpoints you want to supported.
 You can specify the supported modes using the `breakpoints` property.
 This allows you to customize the menu's behavior and appearance according to your specific requirements.

-The following breakpoints are now available in ix-menu:
+Here you can see all available breaakpoints and how they affect `ix-menu`:

 - **sm**: `only screen and (min-width: 36em)`
-  - Menu not visible.
+  - Menu not visible
 - **md**: `only screen and (min-width: 48em)`
-  - Menu visible but requires expansion to see the complete menu.
+  - Menu is visible but has to be expaned to see it fully
 - **lg**: `only screen and (min-width: 62em)`
-  - Shows the menu as pinned in full width.
+  - Shows the menu as pinned and in its full width
-  - The overlaying content is moved to the left.
+  - The underlying content will be shifted to the right to be fully accessible

-These breakpoints enable the menu to adapt its layout and behavior according to the available screen space, ensuring optimal visibility and usability for different screen sizes.
+These breakpoints enable the menu to adapt its layout and behavior according to the available screen real estate, ensuring optimal visibility and usability for different screen sizes.

-By setting the `breakpoints` property, you can define which layout modes should be enabled for your menu.
-For example, if you want to support only the small and medium breakpoints, you can set the `breakpoints` property as follows:
+In addition to that you can specify which layout modes should be enabled for your menu by setting the `breakpoints` property.
+For example, if you want to support only the small and medium viewports, you can set the `breakpoints` property as follows:

 ```tsx
 <ix-basic-navigation breakpoints={['sm', 'lg']}>